Thoughtscript/academic_papers/README.md

 ```
 * Hyper Dimensional Logics
 ```
-I explore spatial and dimensional representations of logic extending my analysis to n dimensionals.
+I explore spatial and dimensional representations of logic extending my analysis to *n* dimensions.
 Along the way we'll investigate questions of symmetry, disputation/argument, and how logics in higher-dimensions may "reach down" and override lower-dimensional arguments.

 **Tegmark's *Mathematical Universe Hypothesis***:
 ```